tyrandev/mindmap-canvas/README.md

 - **Save to Local Storage:**

-  - Press `Ctrl + l` to save the current mindmap to local storage.
+  - Press `Ctrl + s` to save the current mindmap to local storage.
   - You will be prompted to enter a name for the mindmap

 - **List of mindmaps in local storage:**